-Congress enacted the wash sale rules to curb abuses by large investors taking a loss on a stock and then turning around and buying the same stock back.
+Congress enacted the wash sale rules to curb abuses by large investors taking a loss on a stock and then turning around and buying back the same stock and participating in the gain.
 Essentially a timing issue, the investor receives a large tax benefit but is in the same economic position as before because he still holds the stock.

 It is my opinion that the wash sale rules are - as is most of the tax code - too complex for the average investor/trader and that a threshold amount should be established for lower income or trading levels.